Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 \subsection{Proofs of Proposition \ref{p:segmentintegral} and Lemma \ref{l:easycontour}}

 It remains to prove Proposition \ref{p:segmentintegral} and Lemma \ref{l:easycontour}.
 The proofs are similar, involving contour deformations off the real axis to take advantage of the exponential decay of $e^{\pm it\lambda}$ in the appropriate half-plane.
+That this and the resulting estimates are possible are due to the assumptions of a resonance-free region in which we have an estimate on the cut-off resolvent, our assumptions (\ref{eq:resfree}) and (\ref{eq:resolveassumption}).
 As the proof of Proposition \ref{p:segmentintegral} is more complicated, we focus on it.
-In particular, we prove (\ref{eq:segment1}) carefully, as the proof of (\ref{eq:segment2}) is completely analogous.
-A first step in our proof of Proposition \ref{p:segmentintegral} is \begin{lemma} Let $\epsilon <1/N_1$.
-Then there is a $T>0$ so that if $\lambda_0\leq \sigma_j<\sigma_{j+1}<2t^\epsilon,$ then for $t>T$
+In particular, we prove (\ref{eq:segment1}) for the integral over $[-b,-a]$ carefully, as the proof for the integral over $[a,b]$ is completely analogous.
+A first step in our proof of Proposition \ref{p:segmentintegral} is